 The voluntary Medicaid EP PI program is administered by states and territories as approved by the Centers of Medicare and Medicaid Services (CMS).
 The Medicaid EP PI program is separate and in addition to the QPP requirements.
 Eligible Professionals (EP) that participate in the Medicaid EP Promoting Interoperability program attest directly to the state.
 Providers opting to report must have begun reporting in 2016, qualify for the Medicaid patient volume threshold and must not have yet received all six available EHR incentive payments.
 The last year for achieving Medicaid EP EHR Incentive Payments is 2021.
 The last attestation submission date for 2021 is September 30th 2021 or earlier as required by the state Medicaid EP entitiy.

 The PINNACLE Registry and the Diabetes Collaborative Registry are both considered registries under the Clinical Data Registry Reporting measure of Objective 8: Public Health and Clinical Data Registry Reporting.

-Practices must be currently submitting data via System Integration (SI) or Secure File Transfer Protocol (SFTP) to have the registries submit MIPS data to CMS (Center for Medicare and Medicaid Services) on their behalf.
+Practices must be currently submitting data via System Integration (SI) or Secure File Transfer Protocol (SFTP) to have the registries submit MIPS data to CMS on their behalf.

-Measures indicated as available for public reporting on Physician Compare are required to meet certain standards set by CMS.
-These measures must be statistically valid, reliable, accurate, comparable across submission mechanisms and meet the minimum reliability threshold to be included in the Physician Compare Downloadable Database.
+Measures indicated as available for public reporting on Care Compare are required to meet certain standards set by CMS.
+These measures must be statistically valid, reliable, accurate, comparable across submission mechanisms and meet the minimum reliability threshold to be included in the Provider Data Catalog.
 The measures are posted publicly in plain language, making them easier to understand.
-First-year measures, measures with fewer than 20 reporters, non-risk adjusted QCDR outcome and non-proportional measures are not available for public reporting.
+Measures in their first two years, measures with fewer than 20 reporters, non-risk adjusted QCDR outcome and non-proportional measures are not available for public reporting.

-Details on the CMS approved 2020 QPP and QCDR measures for the PINNACLE and Diabetes Collaborative QCDR.
-Registry are below:
+Details on the CMS approved 2021 QPP and QCDR measures for the PINNACLE and Diabetes Collaborative QCDR are below: